 Source: Statistics Norway

 Figure 2 shows immigrations of non-Nordic citizens between 1990 and 2019 by reason for immigration.
 There were some marked fluctuations during the period, mainly due to increased numbers of refugees caused by war and conflicts in different corners of the world.
 In 2005, there were more labour immigrants than refugees for the first time.
 2006 was a crossing point, with labour immigration and family immigration at about the same level.
 After 2006, labour immigration dominated the migration picture until last year.
 The large influx of refugees into Europe in the autumn of 2015 brought many refugees from Syria to Norway.
 More refugees came to Norway in 2016 than labour immigrants.
 Family immigration has remained stable over the last three years, with around 16 500 immigrations yearly.
-Fewer immigrated fir family reasons in 2018.
+Fewer immigrated for family reasons in 2018.
 Labour immigration increased again in 2018 after falling every year since a peak in 2011 of nearly 27 000 labour immigrants.

 The Framework Agreement on migration related statistics and analyses